Join Us & Get Wine 101 Course 75% Off

 Written by Madeline Puckette

-Learn food and wine pairing basics so you can create your own pairings.
-This guide will show you the steps on how to pair.
-You’ll also learn what to look for in a recipe in order to make great wine matches.
+Learn the fundamentals of food and wine pairing so you can build your own pairings with confidence.
+You’ll also learn what to look for in a recipe to make great wine matches.

-A great food and wine pairing creates a balance between the components of a dish and the characteristics of a wine.
+A great pairing balances the dominant components of a dish with the structure of a wine.

-As much as pairing food and wine is complex, the basics are simple to grasp.
+As complex as pairing food and wine can be, the basics are simple to grasp.

 9 Tips For Pairing Wine & Food